surveygraph/surveygraphr/README.md

-# rsurveygraph, the surveygraph package for R
+# surveygraphr, the surveygraph package for R

 ## Development workflow